 The Liberal Arts Major (LAM) provides an opportunity for students to pursue an individualized major within the College of Liberal Arts.
 Through this interdisciplinary, liberal arts program, students customize their degree based on individual interests and educational goals.

-The LAM consists of at least 33 upper-division credits for which the student can articulate a rationale of coherence in writing.
+The liberal arts major consists of at least 33 upper-division credits for which the student can articulate a rationale of coherence in writing.
 With the support of an advisor, students will select 32 credits of interdisciplinary work for the core of their LAM program.
-An additional 1 credit upper-division SDIS LAM mentorship with a member of the CLA faculty is required of all students.
-Usually all 33 credits would be in courses offered by the College of Liberal Arts; however, with approval, as many as 8 credits in disciplines outside the college may be included.
-At least half of the LAM credits must be earned at Metropolitan State.
+In addition, students in their final semester will complete a LAM Mentorship, a 1-credit Student Designed Independent Study (SDIS) with a member of the CLA faculty.

 Successful LAM majors propose a coherent program with significant advanced-level work that demonstrates mastery of the chosen subject.
 LAM proposals should not closely resemble an existing degree program within the college.
 Usually, all LAM credits are in courses offered by the College of Liberal Arts; however, with approval, as many as 8 credits in disciplines outside the college may be included.
 At least half of the LAM credits must be earned at Metropolitan State University.